Patriotic 4th of July Cupcakes

 Buttercream Frosting

 - Meanwhile, make the buttercream icing.
-Using a hand mixer, whip softened butter in a medium size mixing bowl.
+Using a hand mixer, whip softened 1 cup unsalted butter in a medium size mixing bowl.

-- Add in 1 cup of powdered sugar and continue beating mixture.
+- Add in 1 cups powdered sugar and continue beating mixture.

-- Add remaining powdered sugar, one cup at a time.
+- Add remaining 2 cups powdered sugar, one cup at a time.

-- Add in vanilla, salt and whipping cream.
+- Add in 1 teaspoon vanilla, 1 teaspoon salt and 2 tablespoons heavy cream.
 Beat until consistently mixed.

 - Ice cupcakes once cooled completely.
 Use a piping bag and tip or spatula to ice cupcakes.
-Top each one with a few blueberries and raspberries.
+Top each one with a few ½ cup fresh blueberries and ½ cup fresh raspberries.

 - Store in refrigerator for up to one week.